bringauto/external-server-integration-tests/README.md

 ## Adding tests

 To add a new test, create a new Python file in the `tests` folder.
 The file should contain a class that inherits from `unittest.TestCase`.
 The class should have methods that start with `test_`.
-Unit test names should describe the purpose of the test, i.e. tell the expected behaviour.
+Unit test names should describe the purpose of the test, i.e. tell the expected behavior.
 For example,

 ```python
 def test_names_containing_numerals_raise_exception(self):
     self.assertRaises(NameContainsNumerals, "car_1324")
 ```

-is preffered over
+is preferred over

 ```python
 def test_invalid_names(self):